GermanMontejo/cli-py-email/README.md

   --attachment ATTACHMENT, -a ATTACHMENT
   --type TYPE, -t TYPE

+Sample:

+python pymailcli.py --recipient 'johndoe@gmail.com' --body 'Hello world!' --subject 'Test email' --attachment '/root/Pictures/indie4.jpg' --type 'image'

 As of now, --type only includes image, but soon I'll be adding support for audio and other file types for attachment.

+You need to add these environment variables in your ~/.bashrc or ~/.bash_profile configuration:

+export EMAIL_HOST='smtp.gmail.com'
+export EMAIL_PORT=587
+export USERNAME='<gmail username>'
+export PASSWORD='<gmail password>'

+You can use another email service provider like Yahoo, MSN, etc. Just make sure to swap these variables with the correct host, port, username, and password configuration.
+Also, ensure that your bash config file has been loaded to the shell after editing it.
+You can run . ~/.bashrc or . ~/.bash_profile.

+If you go with gmail, please ensure that you allow less secure apps: https://support.google.com/accounts/answer/6010255?hl=en.